devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ## 2. External CI Pipeline

 You can use Devtron for Deployments on Kubernetes while using your own CI tool such as Jenkins.
-External CI features can be used for the cases where the CI tool is hosted outside the Devtron platform.
+External CI features can be used for cases where the CI tool is hosted outside the Devtron platform.

 ![](../../../.gitbook/assets/ca-workflow-external.png)